dvu1111/sectionbuilder/README.md

 # SectionBuilder

-***This has been vibe coded - double check your work.
+***Disclaimer: This has been vibe coded - double check your work.
 This may have errors.***

-**SectionBuilder** is an amateur-grade, browser-based structural analysis tool designed for civil and mechanical engineers.
+**SectionBuilder** is a amateur-grade, browser-based structural analysis tool designed for civil and mechanical engineers.
 It calculates geometric properties for standard structural shapes and arbitrary custom polygons in real-time.

 Built with **React**, **TypeScript**, and **D3.js**, it offers a CAD-like experience for defining cross-sections with support for complex geometries, curved segments, and voids (holes).